Best of Central Asia Tour

 Medeo mountain skating rink in Kazakhstan

 After breakfast, we are heading to the mountains just outside of Almaty.
 We will take a cable car to reach one of the main landmarks of Almaty, the Shymbulak ski resort, where you will enjoy wonderful views of the Ili Alatau Mountains from the top at 3,200 meters altitude.
-On the way to the ski resort you will pass the legendary Medeo skating rink.
-It is located in the picturesque Medeo Gorge at an altitude of 1,600 m and it is one of the largest and highest ice rinks in the world.
-After lunch, transfer to the airport to catch the domestic flight to the Kazakh capital Astana (4 PM – 6 PM).
-Dinner on the way to the hotel.
-Check-in at the hotel.
+We will have lunch in the mountains.
+After lunch, we drive back to the city and visit the house Museum of the First Secretary of the Communist Party of Kazakhstan – Dinmukhamed Kunayev – who made a significant contribution to the social, economic, and cultural development of Kazakhstan.
+This is your chance to see a real Soviet flat.
+We will then transfer to Almaty Airport to catch the domestic flight to Astana.
+From Astana Airport we transfer directly to the restaurant for dinner before checking in at the hotel.

 Overnight in Hilton Garden Inn 4* or similar